DHTMLX/docs-diagram/docs/api/inline_editor/aftereditorclose_event.md

 ### Description

-@short: fires after the inline editor of the item is closed
+@short: Fires after the inline editor of the item is closed

 ### Usage